How to Introduce Yourself in an Interview

 First impressions happen quickly.
-During the interview process, there may be several times when you’ll introduce yourself: at the front desk or reception area, to a recruiter, to the hiring manager and potentially additional interviewers.
-There are few guidelines you can follow on how to introduce yourself in any interview setting.
+During the interview process, there may be several times when you would introduce yourself: at the front desk or reception area, to a recruiter, to the hiring manager and potentially additional interviewers.
+There are few guidelines you can follow on how to introduce yourself in an interview setting.

-To help you navigate the process, we’ll start by identifying best practices when introducing yourself, followed by examples from interviews where you can apply those skills.
+To help you navigate the process, we would start by identifying best practices when introducing yourself, followed by examples from interviews where you can apply those skills.

 Before your interview, there are several things to consider about your appearance and mindset that can set you up for a successful introduction.

 Appearance plays an important role when meeting someone new.
-Choosing what to wear to an interview will represent, in part, who you are to those you’ll be meeting.
-Different offices have different dress codes, so you’ll want to do some research on the company culture before you go to your job interview.
-For example, a financial consultant interview will likely require a more formal dress than that of a tech start-up.
-If you’re unsure, reach out to your recruiter or office contact beforehand and ask.
-This shows that you’re paying attention to the details and care about making the right impression.
+Choosing what to wear to an interview would represent, in part, who you are to those you might be meeting.
+Different offices have different dress codes, so you would want to do some research on the company culture before you go to your job interview.
+For example, a financial consultant interview would likely require a more formal dress than that of a tech start-up.
+If you are unsure, reach out to your recruiter or office contact beforehand and ask.
+This shows that you are paying attention to the details and care about making the right impression.
 Erring on the side of professionalism is safe.
 Here are a few tips:

-- Be comfortable.
-Being professional doesn’t mean you have to be uncomfortable—make sure you’re feeling good in your clothes when you leave the house.
+Be comfortable.
+Being professional does not mean you require to be uncomfortable—make sure you are feeling good in your clothes when you leave the house.

 Prepare what to say

-After you’ve got the visuals down, plan on the first few speaking moments of your introduction.
+After you have got the visuals down, plan on the first few speaking moments of your introduction.
 Confidence is equally important as you begin to verbally introduce yourself, so apply the same principles as you begin talking with the person at hand.

 To establish a solid foundation, boldly state your name.
-Don’t be afraid to speak up; you’ll want to avoid making people struggle to hear your name or ask for it again.
-A solid volume shows you’re confident, excited about the opportunity and want to be respectful of their time.
+Do not be afraid to speak up; you might want to avoid making people struggle to hear your name or ask for it again.
+A solid volume shows you are confident, excited about the opportunity and want to be respectful of their time.

 It seems obvious, but be sure to learn and remember the name of the interviewer—nerves can make it easy for that detail to escape you.
 Listen and repeat their name in your introduction to help you remember as you carry out the conversation.
 For example: